Sourabh-Kumar04/FaceUp/README.md

 ## 📷 Usage
 - Open the webpage.
 - Select an image overlay from the provided options.
-- Enable or disable face keypoints and skeleton for visualization.
+- Enable or disable full-body keypoints and skeleton for visualization.
+- Apply facial overlays (glasses, masks, etc.) precisely using facial keypoints.

 ## 🛠️ Technologies Used
 - **p5.js** - For canvas rendering
-- **ml5.js** - For face keypoint detection
+- **ml5.js** - For body and face keypoint detection
 - **HTML, CSS, JavaScript** - Frontend development

 ## 📜 License